foundriesio/docs/source/reference-manual/ota/targets.rst

 The default factory-definition.yml tell CI:

  * If an LmP change (lmp-manifest.git or meta-subscriber-overrides.git)
-   comes in on the master branch, do a Yocto build and tag it with "master".
+   comes in on the master branch, do a platform build and tag it with "master".

  * If a container change (containers.git) comes in on master branch,